 Even if you know about it, understanding the procedure can be confusing at times, especially when it comes to the alterations of rates made by the Malaysian government.

 Puzzled?
 Don’t worry.
 In this article, we will clear all your confusions before you step forward into the field of buying and selling properties.

 What is RPGT?

-Simply put, when a property is sold, a tax is chargeable on the profit gained from it and the seller has to pay it to the Inland Revenue Board.
+Put, when a property is sold, a tax is chargeable on the profit gained from it, and the seller has to pay it to the Inland Revenue Board.
 This tax is called Real Property Gains Tax (RPGT).
 It is only applicable to the seller.

 Whether it is from a Malaysian citizen to a foreign resident, an employed person to a retired officer – no matter who you are, you will be counted for RPGT when you sell a property in Malaysia at a profit.

 There is a simple formula of the RPGT payable.